briankoser/sfc-listeners-guide/episodes/0220-does-god-exist.md

 God is not the highest being because he is not a creature.

-Matt thinks this is just a semantical argument. <q class="archivist inline">It's an interesting idea, but I'm guessing Tilich wasn't using this as an argument for God's existence.</q>
+Matt thinks this is just a semantical argument. {% arc %}It's an interesting idea, but I'm guessing Tilich wasn't using this as an argument for God's existence.{% endarc %}

 He's been accused of pantheism with his view.